Checkmk

 3.7.
 Sorting

 The sorting within a view is configured in the fourth box.
 It’s only a matter of the predefined sorting method.
 Users can — as described above — determine the sorting order themselves with a click on the column heading.
-In the view’s configuration however you have more possibilities — you can define a multi-step sorting order, e.g. first by service status, and for the same status by service name.
+In the view’s configuration however you have more possibilities — you can define a multi-step sorting order, e.g. first by service state, and for the same state by service name.
 The order so determined is retained as a subordinate sorting when the user resorts in a specific column.

 Properties for sorting the view.